Please refer to the University’s Glossary of Terms for policies and procedures.

 6.6 Composition of the Student General Misconduct Hearing Panel should avoid any real or perceived conflict of interest that members may have in relation to the hearing of the allegations.
 The Panel will exclude any member for a particular matter who may have any real or perceived conflict of interest.

 6.7 A secretary will be appointed to provide support and procedural advice to the Student General Misconduct Hearing Panel, and to maintain records of its hearings.
-To avoid any perception of bias, the secretary should not be the same person who acts as secretary to the Student Misconduct Appeals Committee.

 7. Misconduct hearing